sreitmaier/KanBalancePrototype/README.md

 # KanBalancePrototype
-The prototype for the P3 Project KanBalance O.1
+This is some rapid prototyping for the P3 Project KanBalance O.1 at Hochschule Darmstadt.

 Download or clone file.

-change to a command line terminal and go to the main directory of the file.
+Change to a command line terminal and go to the main directory of the file.

-enter and return
+Enter the following command and hit the return key:

 npm install

+---

 To run locally:

-change to directory server
+In the command line terminal, change to the directory called server

-in the directory called server, start node by entering the command
+In the directory, start node by entering the command

 node server.js